What is a Donor Advised Fund and How is it Used in Planned Giving?

 - Only charities that qualify for IRS tax-exempt status may receive grants

-- Assets eligible for contribution to a DAF are usually limited to cash, mutual funds, bonds, most publically traded securities, and sometimes real estate.
+- Assets eligible for contribution to a DAF are usually limited to cash, mutual funds, bonds, most publicly traded securities, and sometimes real estate.

 Is a donor advised fund right for you?